Biz-codes/we-friendly-capstone-server/README.md

 ### 10. Development Roadmap (to do later)
 This is v1.0 of the app, but future enhancements are expected to include:
 * add functionality to allow users to sort search results by closest zipcode, highest rating, etc.
+* add functionality on Reviews page to allow users to click on the name of each business or service being reviewed and link to the Businesses Page, to see details about that business
+* add functionality on Businesses page to allow users to click on a link for each business or service and link to the Reviews Page, to see reviews for that business
+* add functionality to allow users to save a list of businesses they want to remember to check out (or avoid)
 * add functionality for users to retrieve forgotten log in information
 * add functionality for users to upload pictures of businesses/services
 * add functionality for users to like or comment on other user's reviews